 CMCC will consider requests for academic accommodation in accordance with related policies and guidelines.
 The accommodations provided by CMCC are given within the context of the four year CMCC program only, and are not intended to extend to other situations such as future professional examinations (e.g., licensing examinations) or decisions regarding future licensure.

 Students with disabilities are strongly advised to consult the chiropractic regulatory board(s) in the country, province or state in which they intend to practice.
-Please refer to page 80 in the Academic Policies section for CMCC's policy, Academic Accomodation for Students With Disabilities.
+Please refer to page 88 in the Academic Calendar Policies section for CMCC's policy, Academic Accommodation for Students With Disabilities.